isomerpages/mom-rcfw/_activities/1b-upcoming-activities-wsh-conference-2020.md

 permalink: /activities/upcoming-activities/wsh-conference-2020/
 third_nav_title: Upcoming Activities
 ---
-## Theme: Enabling Business and Empowering Workforce in the COVID-19 World
+### Theme: Enabling Business and Empowering Workforce in the COVID-19 World

+<a href='https://www.freepik.com/vectors/medical'>Medical vector created by freepik - www.freepik.com</a>

 Amidst much uncertainty and dampened economic activity, businesses worldwide are still battling the economic fallout from the COVID-19 pandemic.
 Coupled with digitalisation and transformation challenges, the journey to recovery is set to be protracted.
 To promote safe working conditions for all workers and instil a preventive culture that safeguards workers' safety and health, the RCFW is working with the Workplace Safety and Health Council (WSHC) to organise this year's Singapore Workplace Safety and Health e-Conference 2020.